Care Abroad: Assisting U.S. Employees Injured Overseas

 TK: What are some of the challenges case managers face when ensuring the injured employee receives the care he or she needs while overseas?

 Bradly: Well, I would say one of the key obstacles, particularly for injured employees, is they honestly have no idea where to go for treatment or, in some cases, even if adequate treatment facilities are available, where they’re located.
-Obviously, this brings on a lot of stress and anxiety on the employee, which we can ease that stress and anxiety by helping him or her get into that provider or facility, and ensure that that payment is made.
+Obviously, this brings on a lot of stress and anxiety on the employee, which we can ease that stress and anxiety by helping him or her get into that provider or facility, and ensure that payment is made.

 I mentioned earlier the access to adequate care.
 Every country’s health care system is different, and the standard of care can be very different than what we’re used to here in the U.S. A key component to our program is helping injured employees get access to care and, in worse‑case scenarios, that may mean transporting them to a larger city in that country or even a neighboring country and, of course, back to the U.S. So, those are two big problems.